 Overall, if you can absorb the upfront costs, a heat pump is a reasonable alternative to gas boiler systems.

-2. Heat networks
+2. Heat Networks

 The CCC estimates that by 2050, 18% of the UK’s heat will have to come from heat networks if we’re serious about the net-zero emissions target.

-So, what exactly are heat networks?
+What are heat networks?

 Also known as district heating, heat networks supply heat to consumers via a system of underground pipes that carry hot water from a central source.
 These networks may be limited to serve a small cluster of buildings, or span an entire city.